thecoder75/liveme-pro-tools/README.md

 * * *

 ### IT'S NOT DEAD YET!
-***So I mis-spoke awhile back as lately I've found a few wins on LiveMe that have escaped the censors.
-So the project is back active but with limited work being done.***
+***So I miss-spoke awhile back as lately I've found a few wins on LiveMe that have escaped the censors.
+So the project is back active but with limited work being done and releases not happening as fast as they use to.***

 * * *